-2022/23 APPLICATION FOR GRANT OF AN AUSTRALIAN PRACTISING CERTIFICATE AS A SOLICITOR AND MEMBERSHIP OF THE LAW SOCIETY OF NEW SOUTH WALES
+2023/24 APPLICATION FOR GRANT OF AN AUSTRALIAN PRACTISING CERTIFICATE AS A SOLICITOR AND MEMBERSHIP OF THE LAW SOCIETY OF NEW SOUTH WALES

-THIS IS AN APPLICATION FOR THE GRANT OF AN AUSTRALIAN PRACTISING CERTIFICATE AS A SOLICITOR BY THE DESIGNATED LOCAL REGULATORY AUTHORITY IN NEW SOUTH WALES FOR THE 2022/23 PRACTISING YEAR.
+THIS IS AN APPLICATION FOR THE GRANT OF AN AUSTRALIAN PRACTISING CERTIFICATE AS A SOLICITOR BY THE DESIGNATED LOCAL REGULATORY AUTHORITY IN NEW SOUTH WALES FOR THE 2023/24 PRACTISING YEAR.

-- · To be completed by an Australian lawyer who does not hold a current New South Wales solicitor's practising certificate. - Applications for practising certificates in New South Wales are made in accordance with legal profession legislation (as defined in the Legal Profession Uniform Law Application Act 2014). - Please ensure that you read the explanatory notes on pages 7 and 8 before completing this application. - Please ensure that you read the personal information collection notice on page 8 before completing this application. - · All questions are mandatory except where indicated otherwise.
+- · Complete this application if you are an Australian lawyer and you do not hold a current practising certificate in NSW. - You cannot make this application unless you reasonably intend New South Wales will be your principal place of practice, or, you intend to practice exclusively outside Australia. - Applications for practising certificates in New South Wales are made in accordance with legal profession legislation (as defined in the Legal Profession Uniform Law Application Act 2014). - Please ensure that you read the explanatory notes on pages 7 and 8 before completing this application. - Please ensure that you read the personal information collection notice on page 8 before completing this application. - · All questions are mandatory except where indicated otherwise.

-1. APPLICANT DETAILS: Surname: First name: Other names: Preferred first name (if any): Former names: Title: O Mr O Mrs O Ms O Miss O Dr Other: Post nominals: Gender: Male Female Date of birth (DD/MM/YYYY): Place of birth: Country of birth: Personal email address: Personal mobile number: Do you identify as an Australian Aboriginal or Torres Strait Islander (this question is optional): Yes No 2.
-ADMISSION DETAILS (NOTE A): Lawyer/admission number: State or Territory of admission: Date of admission (DD/MM/YYYY): // // // // // // // // // // // // // Have you had any condition imposed on your admission to the Australian legal profession?
-Yes (please provide details below) ○ No If you were not admitted to the Supreme Court of New South Wales, you must attach evidence as specified in Note A. 3.
-ELIGIBILITY TO APPLY FOR A PRACTISING CERTIFICATE (NOTE B) I reasonably expect my principal place of practice to be: $\bigcirc$ New South Wales $\bigcirc$ Other Australian jurisdiction $\bigcirc$ Outside of Australia If not New South Wales, please provide det ails:
+1. APPLICANT DETAILS:

+G Or Other:

+Do you identify as an Australian Aboriginal or Torres Strait Islander (this question is optional): \bigcirc Yes \bigcirc No

+2. ADMISSION DETAILS (NOTE A):

+Lawyer/admission number: State or Territory of admission:

+Date of admission (DD/MM/YYYY):

+Have you had any condition imposed on your admission to the Australian legal profession?

+Yes (please provide details below)

+◯ No

+If you were not admitted to the Supreme Court of New South Wales, you must attach evidence as specified in Note A.

+3. ELIGIBILITY TO APPLY FOR A PRACTISING CERTIFICATE (NOTE B)

+I reasonably intend my principal place of practice to be: \bigcirc New South Wales \bigcirc Outside of Australia

+If practising exclusively outside of Australia, please indicate this foreign jurisdiction: